navicore/iot-server-demo/README.md

 observation name (ie: water_level or oil_temp, etc...).
-The currently active window is available as it is being populated - ie: you can see all prior 10-minute windows as if they were tumbled with no overlap, but the current window is always the most recent 10 minutes - overlapping the prior window until is is complete and the next one is started.
+The currently active window is available as it is being populated - ie: you can see all prior 10-minute windows as if they were tumbled with no overlap, but the current window is always the most recent 10 minutes - overlapping the prior window until it is complete and the next one is started.

+All current assessments at the device level are available from the device actor.

+All current assessments at the location level are available from the location actor for 24 hours.

 The windowing code is based on Software Mill's great [post about Akka Streams and windowing].